RajasSJoshi/Bank-Churn-Modeling/README.md

 ## Introduction -

 In this proposal, I am going to prepare the plan for the business Intelligence presentation.
 In today's world, understanding and predicting customer churn is very important when you are trying to figure out who are the loyal customers and who are not.
-This Business Intelligence presentation will focus on the prediction of customer churn, which is very important in the field of banking.
+This Business Intelligence presentation will focus on the factors affecting customer churn, which is very important in the field of banking.
 The goal of this presentation is to know the key factors influencing customer churn.
 Also to discuss how it is important to have data-driven insights to keep the customer retention rate high.

 ## Presentation Candidate -